Examinations Officers play a pivotal role in schools and colleges in the administration, management and conducting of examinations.

 - Ability to prioritise workload and meet deadlines

 - Ability to work under pressure

-It is up to schools and local authorities to decide what qualifications and experience applicants need to have, so it is important to check locally.
-Some may employ people on the basis of their experience and potential alone.
-Others may require a qualification.
+There is no specific qualification or experience requirement.
+Individual schools/colleges decide what qualifications and experience applicants need to have, so it is important to check locally.
+Some may employ people based on their experience and potential alone.